java-developer-raman/ansible_managed_apps/README.md

 I created this role just to check the versions of installed softwares.
 Or check if it is installed or not to get a clear view which software is missing on remote machine.

-* __Trobleshooting__
+* __Trobleshooting / Notes__

 1. Since for each task ansible creates a new ssh task.
 So I have noticed that if you have shell script was not working as desired especially grep commands in shell script.
 So that is why I created a service file which invoke tomcat-init script.

-2. To get facts of a remote machine, put the machine name or ip in hosts file. and Run command __ansible all -m setup__.
+1. To get facts of a remote machine, put the machine name or ip in hosts file. and Run command __ansible all -m setup__.
 It will display full json.
 Or to check variable names you can also check facts.txt available in repo.

-3. Documentation of jinja2 is available here : http://jinja.pocoo.org/docs/2.10/templates/#replace
+1. Documentation of jinja2 is available here : http://jinja.pocoo.org/docs/2.10/templates/#replace